Make a world of difference

-Register to pitch your business plan or to apply to join as an advisor or investor.
+Register to pitch your business plan in any sector, location or stage, or to apply to join as an advisor or investor on January 28 to help provide guidance to new ventures.

 Background on DiscoveryLab